Cozy Peach Kitchen

 More BBQ favorites

 As pictured above, I like to serve BBQ chickpeas in bowls with quinoa and kale greens.
-They're also great with tahini slaw or broccoli salad in tacos or served on top of mac and cheese.
+They're also great with tahini slaw or broccoli salad in tacos or served on top of white cheddar mac and cheese.

 • Close up of slice of BBQ tofu pizza slice cut from the larger pizza.

-Vegetarian BBQ Tofu Pizza
+BBQ Tofu Pizza

 • Close up of mushrooms in portobello taco.

-Portobello Mushroom Tacos with BBQ Sauce
+BBQ Portobello Mushroom Tacos

 • Side view of jackfruit sandwich on white tray with green and white bowl in the background.